Everything you need to know — from how it works to whether it's right for you.

 Limited mentorship

-Great fit if you: are adaptable, enjoy exploring, are financially motivated, thrive independently, want diverse settings, and are in a mobile life stage.
+Great fit: Adaptable, enjoy exploring, financially motivated, thrive independently, want diverse settings, mobile life stage.

-Harder if you: prefer routine, want deep long-term patient relationships, have strong community ties, are uncomfortable with financial complexity, or struggle with uncertainty.
+Harder if: Prefer routine, want deep long-term patient relationships, strong community ties, uncomfortable with tax complexity, struggle with uncertainty.

 Free and confidential.
 A real person will reach out within 24 hours.